Stardust (1974 film): Casting

 David Essex, Rosalind Ayres, and Keith Moon all reprised their roles from That'll Be the Day.
+Karl Howman also appears in both films, though his character name is Johnny in That'll Be the Day and 'Stevie' in Stardust, and it is not made clear if Paul Nicholas's 'Johnny' in Stardust is the same character as the one originally played by Howman.
 After making That'll Be the Day Essex had become a pop star himself with the record Rock On.

 Connolly wrote that the role of the band's American manager was originally written as an Italian-American from the Bronx with Tony Curtis in mind, but when Curtis proved too expensive, native Texan Larry Hagman was cast and the part was rewritten as a Texan.
 Hagman credited his work in Stardust with helping him develop his later character of oil baron J.R.
 Ewing on the TV series Dallas.

 According to Connolly, Adam Faith was cast after Ringo Starr, who had played "Mike" in That'll Be the Day, declined to appear in the sequel because "having lived through the experience in reality as a member of the Beatles he wasn't keen to revisit it."
 Michael Brooks wrote that Starr declined because of "an uncomfortable resemblance between a key subplot and the real-life story of Pete Best's departure from the Beatles."

 Filming

 Filming began on 18 February 1974.
-Location filming was done in Britain, Spain, and the United States.
+Location filming was done in Britain, Spain (Castillo de La Calahorra), and the United States.
 Essex had recently become a real-life rock star with his 1973 hit song "Rock On", and was mobbed by a large crowd of his actual fans while filming the funeral scene at St. Bernard's Church in Northolt, London.

 Musician Dave Edmunds recorded the new music used in the movie "virtually as a one-man band".

 Connolly said "For David Essex, it can't have been easy to play a rock star as his own rock fame was growing by the day.
 But it wasn't easy for Keith Moon either, who would now be central to our fictional band.
 With The Who he was used to fan adoration as he played to stadiums, but to us he was just another actor playing a small part – which didn't always sit well with his ego."

 Reception

-Box Office
+Box office

 The film was a hit at the box office and by 1985 had earned an estimated £525,000 in profit.